 Model Data Inputs

-The data specification document (““FFM6.xDataSpec.Debit.pdf””) provides a comprehensive list of required data elements for the model scoring engine.
 These data elements may be used separately or to create derived variables for the model.
 Model variables are included based on their statistical significance and benefit to model performance.
 FICO performs data validation and go-live analysis to indicate if any fields are not present in the customer's data and/or in error based on its knowledge of the key fields that drive model performance.

 Variable Selection